 From KPI dashboards to cash flow forecasts, scenario planning to white labelling, we’ve made sure you can rely on FUTRLI to be the all-in-one solution for your business.
 We are fully integrated with QuickBooks Online, and pick up where their software finishes.
-Daily syncs means that your data is always in near real-time, which is great, but wouldn’t it be great to see the future?
-Well, wish granted!
-Here’s how to set up a cash flow forecast with FUTRLI and Quickbooks.
+Daily syncs means that your data is always in real-time, and to take it one step further, you can forecast your QBO data for financial projections.

 Back to basics

-The beauty of cloud-based software is its agility and speed.
-QuickBooks and FUTRLI are both super flexible, so you and your clients can make edits and adjustments with ease.
-Real-time data is the easiest way to get a snapshot of where a business stands, and using a forecast gives you a glimpse into the future.
+Cloud-based software is known for its agility and speed.
+QuickBooks and FUTRLI are flexible, so you and your clients can make edits and adjustments with ease.
+Real-time data is the best way to get a snapshot of where a business stands, and using a forecast gives you a glimpse into the future.

-Any new data that’s been added to your account will be pulled through and be ready to go.
+Any new data in your account will be pulled into FUTRLI and be ready to go.
 If you’d prefer, however, you can manually sync with QuickBooks.
 It’s very simple (though will take a few more minutes), just navigate to the ‘Organisations’ tab and click the ‘Connect’ button.

 Any budgets you’ve created in QuickBooks can be uploaded to FUTRLI via CSV.
 Once they’re in, you have freedom to edit, copy and report upon.

 Once you’ve imported your existing data, that can transform a budget into a cashflow forecast.
 Assign optional credit terms and VAT/Tax %s per account line to make this work seamlessly.
 You can create from other sources too, of course.
 These include: from a quick copy, from an advanced copy (where you can change the start date and duration of the scenario), from last year’s actuals, and from advanced last year’s actuals (which will let you flex accounts by amounts or %).

-Import your QuickBooks data
+Importing QuickBooks data

-Time to create your forecast
+Create your forecast

-We hear time and time again of entrepreneurs creating a budget and allowing it to gather dust in a corner of the office, but it’s there to guide you, just like your forecast.
+Your QBO budget is the springboard for your FUTRLI forecast.
+We often hear that entrepreneurs create budgets and allow it to gather dust in a corner of the office, but it’s there to guide you, just like your forecast.
 Now you’ve built the latter, you can log in and out and get a great idea of how your company is performing at just a quick glance.